Mike Johnson, Ukraine’s unlikely ally in the US Congress

 “Churchill or Chamberlain”

-Monday, early evening, about-face by the Republican leader.
+Monday, early evening, regarding-face by the Republican leader.
 Against all expectations, the elected official from Louisiana announces that his room will carefully examine an aid plan for Ukraine, Israel and Taiwan, to which he gives his full support.

 Questioned Wednesday during a press conference, the Republican himself provided some answers.
 “To put it bluntly: I would rather send ammunition to Ukraine than send our boys to fight,” he pleaded to journalists.
 Before mentioning, not without a certain emotion, the case of his son, who is preparing to enter the Naval Academy.
 “This is a life-size test for me, as for so many American families,” he said.